• Skip to primary navigation

 How can I tell when the oil is hot enough?

 Making sure your oil is at the correct temperature is the key to successfully frying donuts.
-An instant-read thermometer is an essential too
+An instant-read thermometer is an essential tool to make sure the oil is back up to temperature between rounds of donuts.

 What is the difference between a cake donut and an old fashioned donut?